 Do you remember the last time the global supply chain functioned more or less normally?
 Ever since the word “coronavirus” entered the global zeitgeist, normalcy evaporated.
 For many, 2019 might as well be 1919 in terms of relevancy to current market conditions.

 And of course, we must consider the ongoing impact of COVID.
-New virus hot spots in China have led to the halting of exports, followed by a rush of shipping activity as port cities come back online.
+New virus hot spots in China have led to the halting of exports.
+Then, a rush of shipping activity as port cities come back online followed.
 China shipping delays have become yet another unpredictable monkey wrench in the supply chain.